Skip to content

 • Your main Windows system drive

 When you use BitLocker on your main Windows drive, it can unlock automatically when your computer starts.
-This happens thanks to a special security chip called TPM.
+This is made possible by a specialized security chip called the Trusted Platform Module (TPM).

 Encryption Types for Fixed Drives